linode/apl-docs/blog/2021-03-11-universal-opa-policy-development.md

     memory: 2000Mi
 ```

 So far this looks pretty easy .
-We decide to enable this policy for all namespaces except for “gatekeeper-system” & “kube-system” and Gatekeeper will test all our containers for resource limits.
+We decide to enable this policy for all namespaces except for "gatekeeper-system" & "kube-system" and Gatekeeper will test all our containers for resource limits.

 Hold on..
 Where is the definition for this policy?
 Rego Rules are defined in CRD files called ConstraintTemplates and they need to be deployed prior to the Constraint instance.